VorpalBlade/chezmoi_modify_manager/docs/src/README.md

 `chezmoi_modify_manager` allows you to ignore certain sections of those INI files when managing the configuration files with chezmoi.

+> Note!
+This documentation reflects the latest release and may not match older versions or newer in-development versions.

 ## Features

 * Ignore entire sections or specific keys in an INI style file.